-33. Having regard to the Government's policy of encouraging young people in Hong Kong to actively integrate into the overall development of our country, CSB has put in place the Mainland and Local Education Allowance (MLEA) scheme by expanding the scope of the then Local Education Allowance (LEA) scheme to cover primary and secondary education in the Mainland on the premise that the eligibility criteria and the maximum rates for the LEA remain intact.
-Eligible civil servants (i.e. those who were offered appointment before 1 June 2000 and joined the civil service) can apply for education allowances in respect of their children's primary and secondary education in the Mainland or in Hong Kong.
+33. Having regard to the Government's policy of encouraging young people in Hong Kong to actively integrate into the overall development of our country, CSB has implemented the Mainland and Local Education Allowance scheme since 11 October 2021.
+On the premise that the eligibility criteria and the maximum rates for the former Local Education Allowance scheme remain intact, eligible civil servants (i.e. those who were offered appointment before 1 June 2000 and joined the civil service) can apply for education allowances in respect of their children's primary and secondary education in the Mainland or in Hong Kong.